ssrikantan/realtime-assistant-contoso-gaming/README.md

 - have a transcript generated accompanying the audio conversation back and forth
 - integration with Azure SQL Database, Jira Cloud and Azure AI Search using Tool calling

+# Dependencies
+- Azure SQL Database
+- Jira Cloud
+- Azure AI Search

+The tool calling here uses the above services to demonstrate how you can integrate with these services in a multimodal AI Assistant.